Preferred Bank's (PFBC) CEO Li Yu on Q4 2016 Results - Earnings Call Transcript

 Aaron Deer

-That’s helpful.
-And then how about on the commercial construction pool.
-Can you talk about the size of those credits that came under in a quarter and if there is any sort of -- anything you can share with us on geography or the types of properties?
+That's helpful.
+And then, how about on the commercial construction pool?
+Can you talk about the size of those credits that came on during the quarter and if there's anything you can share with us on geography or the types of properties?

 Wellington Chen

-Average size [ph] is about 2.2 million, I think is a pretty well even spread in the Los Angeles, San Francisco as well as our New York team.
+Hi, Aaron, the average size about 2.2 million, I think is a pretty well even spread in the Los Angeles, San Francisco as well as our New York team.
 We have a couple of projects, I don’t know, upper east side, Manhattan and Brooklyn as well as some are industrial property here in Los Angeles area.

 Li Yu

-Aaron, actually for the first quarter, first quarter we only made about $20 million [ph] in new construction loans, okay.
+Aaron, actually for the first quarter, first quarter we only made about $20 million in new construction loans, okay.
 That was 14 million or 16 million pay-off, the net increase on these activity is only four.
 All the others really represent the drawdown of the ongoing construction loans.
 And it is pretty common for the first quarter to drawdown to be a fast pace drawdown, because most companies, I mean the subcontractors Company need the funds to close out the year.

 Aaron Deer

-Sure, no that's good color, thank you Li.
-Okay, I'll step back thank you.
+Sure, that's good color, thank you, Li.
+Okay, I'll step back, thank you.

 Operator